absmach/supermq-docs/docs/api.md

 ```

 ### Create Thing with External ID
 It is often the case that the user will want to integrate the existing solutions, e.g. an asset management system, with the Mainflux platform.
 To simplify the integration between the systems and avoid artificial cross-platform reference, such as special fields in Mainflux Things metadata, it is possible to set Mainflux Thing ID with an existing unique ID while create the Thing.
-This way, the user can set the the existing ID as the Thing ID of a newly created Thing to keep reference between Thing and the asset that Thing represents.
+This way, the user can set the existing ID as the Thing ID of a newly created Thing to keep reference between Thing and the asset that Thing represents.
-There are two limitations - the existing ID have to be in UUID V4 format and it needs to be unique in the Mainflux domain.
+There are two limitations - the existing ID have to be in UUID V4 format and it has to be unique in the Mainflux domain.

-To create a thing with an external ID, you need provide the UUID v4 format ID together with thing name, and other field as well as a `user_token`
+To create a thing with an external ID, you need provide the UUID v4 format ID together with thing name, and other fields as well as a `user_token`

 > Must-have: `user_token`